VISITING WITH A FAMILY

 Try not to see too much in one visit—depending on your child's age, aim for thirty to ninety minutes—and remember to take breaks.

-Pick up free Gallery Guides, information on Family Programs, and Family Visits brochures at the Education and Family Information desk on the second floor of the Museum (near Cafe 2).
-Select Gallery Guides are available at information desks on each floor of the Museum and in MoMA Art Lab.
+Pick up free Activity Cards, and learn about Family Programs at the Education and Family Information desk on the second floor of the Museum (near Cafe 2).
+Select Activity Cards are available at information desks on each floor of the Museum and in Art Lab, our interactive space located on the first floor of the Cullman Education Building.

 Listen to MoMA Audio: Kids, a free audio program for kids ages 5–12.
 Available at the Audio Program desks on the first and sixth floors.
 Available in English, Deutsch, Français, Español, Italiano, 한국어 (Korean), 日本語 (Japanese), and 中文 (Mandarin).